ksalzke/scheduling-omnifocus-plugin/README.md

 ## `recreateTagOrder ()`

-**Asynchronous.** Re-orders the scheduling tags (and renames them if necessary), in an order similar to the below:
+**Asynchronous.** Re-orders the scheduling tags (and renames them if necessary), in an order similar to that shown at the 'Update Tags' action above.

-TODO: insert screenshot

 ## `updateTags ()`